ecampi/Interactive-Lab-Hub/Lab 3/README.md

 ## Prep for Part 2

 1. What are concrete things that could use improvement in the design of your device?
 For example: wording, timing, anticipation of misunderstandings...

+   The device could be better with timing and definitely anticipation of misunderstandings.
+It would be helpful to have a feature where the user could say "what" or "say that again" and the device would repeat itself.

-2. What are other modes of interaction _beyond speech_ that you might also use to clarify how to interact?
+3. What are other modes of interaction _beyond speech_ that you might also use to clarify how to interact?

+   In our plan, we have a "hand wave" feature in the device.
+We're planning on using a servo to replicate that hand wave for the final prototype.

-3. Make a new storyboard, diagram and/or script based on these reflections.
+5. Make a new storyboard, diagram and/or script based on these reflections.

 ## Prototype your system